 Personnel certification is the voluntary process by which a nongovernmental organization grants recognition to an individual who has demonstrated certain abilities, skills and knowledge.
 ETCP encompasses the creation of exams based upon identified bodies of knowledge, the conducting of those examinations, the awarding of certifications, and re-certifying individuals.

 Are you curious about how computer-based testing works?
 Taking a computer-based test can be intimidating for but maybe watching this video will increase your comfort level by knowing what to expect.
 You can also find out what employers and organizations have to say about the program by clicking to reading articles written about the program.

-PLASA runs ETCP, which was originally developed by ESTA.
-The following organizations maintain seats on the ETCP Council:
+ESTA runs ETCP, and the following organizations maintain seats on the ETCP Council:

 ACTSAFE, Alliance of Motion Picture and

 for Theatre Technology (CITT), InfoComm International, International Alliance